predicatelabs/predicate-paxos/README.md

 ## Local Development
 For local development, it is recommended to run an anvil fork for mainnet.
 Alternatively, there's `DeployTokensAndPool.s.sol` to deploy PoolManager, PositionManager etc.

-To run a local anvil fork:
+To run a mainnet anvil fork:
 ```
 anvil --fork-url <MAINNET_URL> --fork-block-number 22197233
 ```

 For testing with mainnet anvil fork:

-**Pre-requisites**
+**Makefile updates**
 - Verify `NETWORK=MAINNET` in Makefile.
 This enables our network selector in script to use mainnet addresses for tokens, poolmanager etc.
-- Update ENV variable for `DEPLOYER_ECDSA_PRIV_KEY` to a key that has USDL, wUSDL and USDC on mainnet (this is not consumed in testing as we are running local fork but is required)
+- Update ENV variable for `DEPLOYER_ECDSA_PRIV_KEY` to the key that has USDL, wUSDL and USDC on mainnet (this is not consumed in testing as we are running local fork but is required)

 **Steps**
 1. Run `make deploy-router` to deploy V4 router.